Where Are You Going

 "Where Are You Going" is a song by American rock band Dave Matthews Band, released as the first single from their fifth studio album, Busted Stuff (2002).
-The single reached number 39 on the US Billboard Hot 100, number 20 on the Billboard Modern Rock Tracks chart, and number one on the Billboard Triple-A chart.
+The single reached number 39 on the US Billboard Hot 100 and number 20 on the Billboard Modern Rock Tracks chart.
+On the Billboard Triple-A chart, it became the band's fourth consecutive number-one hit as well as their seventh overall.